Pabla007/-60_Days_of_code/README.md

 D[23,60] - In Lesson 6 completed [6.13-6.18] & I am really enjoying the way they have explained the things in this lesson.

 d[24,60] - Revision of previous concepts in Lesson 3. i.e Gradient Descent etc.

+D[25,60] - Today I have done some Project work and Coursera weekly Assignment to test my Udacity Knowledge.